-Kyoto Imperial Palace, one of the city’s grandest monuments, calls Kamigyo home, as do a handful of beautiful temples and shrines.
+Kyoto Imperial Palace, one of the city’s grandest monuments, calls the Kamigyo area home, as do a handful of beautiful temples and shrines.

-The best hotels in Kamigyo
+Recommended in Kamigyo

-The slightly less central location though means that what’s offered can generally be had at prices slightly lower than normal for Kyoto.
+The slightly less central location though means that what’s offered in this area can generally be had at prices slightly lower than normal for Kyoto.

-- Mosaic Machiya KSK: Set in a traditional Japanese wooden machiya (townhouse), this 2-star guesthouse oozes with classic appeal.
+- Mosaic Machiya KSK: Set in a traditional wooden machiya (townhouse), this 2-star guesthouse oozes with classic appeal.
 The hotel’s area, Kamishichiken, is famed for its geisha and is like a smaller, cheaper, and quieter alternative to the more popular Gion District.

 - Ryokan Tori: An authentic ryokan nestled in a quiet neighbourhood.
 Rooms are offered up in traditional Japanese-style with both shared and private bathrooms.

 - Suzakukan Suzaku Crossing: Super comfortable apartment-style rooms with everything you need for a full self-catering stay in Kyoto.
-Located within walking distance of Nijo Castle, but the more adventurous might be inclined to rent one of the property’s electric bikes to get around even quicker.
+Located within walking distance of Nijo Castle, but the more adventurous might be inclined to rent one of the property’s electric bikes to travel around even quicker.

-It’s slightly further afield, but don’t discount Sakyo as one of the best neighbourhoods in Kyoto to stay quite yet.
+It’s slightly further afield, but don’t discount Sakyo as one of the top-rated neighbourhoods in Kyoto to stay quite yet.

 Attractions in Sakyo: Ginkaku-ji, Nanzen-ji, Philosopher’s Walk, Mount Hiei, Enryaku-ji

-The best hotels in Sakyo
+Recommended hotels in Sakyo

-Prices here though are more in line with what you’d expect closer to the centre of Kyoto.
+Prices here though are more in line with what you’d expect closer to the centre.
 The quality, however, isn’t quite as good as elsewhere.

-- Ryokan Sawaya Honten: An elegant authentic Japanese ryokan in a quiet neighbourhood.
+- Ryokan Sawaya Honten: An elegant authentic ryokan in a quiet neighbourhood.
 Rooms are traditional Japanese-style with tatami floors and futons.
 A public onsen-style bath is available for use.

-- Ryokan KANADE: A beautiful ryokan featuring bright and spacious rooms decked out in traditional Japanese style.
+- Ryokan KANADE: A beautiful ryokan featuring bright and spacious rooms decked out in traditional style.
 The higher-end rooms feature a private Japanese stone garden to capture some zen moments amidst the stress of travelling.

-Located outside of the city centre in Ukyo Ward, Arashiyama is an area that most travellers either breeze through or never reach in the first place.
+Located outside of the central Kyoto in Ukyo Ward, Arashiyama is an area that most travellers either breeze through or never reach in the first place.

-Throw in a handful of beautiful temples and the cheeky monkeys at Kameyama-koen Park and it’s easy to see how staying in Arashiyama would add a little colour to your Kyoto trip.
+Throw in a handful of stunning temples and the cheeky monkeys at Kameyama-koen Park and it’s easy to see how a stay in the Arashiyama area would add a little colour to your trip.

-The best hotels in Arashiyama
+Recommended hotels in Arashiyama

 - Guesthouse Kyoto Arashiyama: Two bus stops from the Arashiyama Bamboo Forest, this budget guesthouse features private rooms with both private and shared bathrooms.